l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 ## Using Docker to configure an isolated and repeatable development environment

 As an example we are going to setup a Docker container that can build and test a [Vert.x](http://vertx.io/) HTTP server.

+Vert.x is a lightweight application framework that encourages architectures of small, independent micro-services.
+A micro-service is "just a little stand-alone executable that communicates with other stand-alone executables" [(Uncle Bob)](http://blog.cleancoder.com/uncle-bob/2014/09/19/MicroServicesAndJars.html).
+We think it fits perfectly in a Docker container and that is why we choose it as an example here.

 If you haven't already installed Docker do it first.
 You can refer to the [official doc](https://docs.docker.com/installation/) or use [get docker script](https://get.docker.io/) to install it.
 We assume in this section that we are running on Linux.
 Even if Docker can be installed on Windows and Mac too (with boot2docker), we are going to see in the next session how to do that using Vagrant and why it can be a better choice.